kneron/document_center/docs/python_app/app_flow_manual.md

 1. Make sure your python function takes two parameters as input: an InputConfig class and an output data class.
 2. Make sure the preprocessed output is dumped into the path specified by "rgba_img_path" in the input JSON.
-3. Copy your python module into your application's directory under "app/".
+3. Copy your python module into your application's directory under "app/your_app/preprocess".
-4. In mapping.py, import your python module.
-5. Add a key, value pair with your custom function as the value to the mapping called PRE in mapping.py.
-The key you add here should be the value that goes in the "pre_type" field in the input JSON.
+5. The key that goes in the "pre_type" field in the input JSON will be the name of your function, as defined [here](#adding-own-flows).
 6. Run the flow if it ready!

 #### C defined